The cause is unknown.

 Although blood test results cannot specifically identify granulomatosis with polyangiitis, they can strongly support the diagnosis.
 One such test can detect antineutrophil cytoplasmic antibodies (c-ANCA) in the blood.
 These antibodies occur in several types of vasculitis and trigger certain white blood cells to attack normal organs.
 Other specific antibodies are identified with further testing.
 People with this disorder may have blood and protein in their urine due to kidney inflammation.
 Because kidney inflammation can cause damage without causing symptoms, doctors always do a urine test to detect this inflammation.

-Prognosis of Granulomatosis with Polyangiitis
+Prognosis for Granulomatosis with Polyangiitis

 The prognosis depends on how severe and widespread the granulomatosis with polyangiitis is, how much organ damage has occurred, and how quickly people receive treatment.